This document describes how to build and run the Azure IoT Hub application on your LattePanda.

 Step 1: Prerequisites¶

-You should have the following items ready before beginning the process:
+You should prepare with this checklist before beginning the following process:

-- Computer with Git client installed and access to the azure-iot-sdks GitHub public repository.
+- Make sure you have a computer with Git client installed and access to the azure-iot-sdks GitHub public repository.

 - Prepare your development environment.

-- Provision your device and get its credentials
+- Check your device's provisional use and credentials

-- Get the following sample files from https://github.com/azure/azure-iot-sdk-node
+- Get the following sample json files from https://github.com/azure/azure-iot-sdk-node

-- Place the files in the folder of your choice on the target machine/device
+- Place the files in the folder of your choice within the target machine/device

 - Open the file simple_sample_device.js in a text editor.